seal-codes/webapp/ARCHITECTURE.md

 }
 ```

-The inclusion of the `publicKeyId` allows for fetching the correct historical public key when online verification is available, while the embedded `publicKey` enables completely offline verification.
+The attestation package includes:
+- Multiple hash types for resilient verification
+- Timestamp of when the attestation was created
+- Identity information from the social authentication
+- Service information and key identifiers
+- The public key for offline verification
+- A cryptographic signature of all the above data

 ## Privacy and Security Principles